Freehold And Leasehold Property – What’s The Difference?

 Put simply, the difference between freehold and leasehold properties is ownership and control.

 When you buy a freehold property: you own the building and the land it stands on until you decide to sell it.
-You are responsible for maintaining your property and land, but you don’t have to pay any fees or get permission from anyone else to make changes to your home.
 Most houses in the UK are sold as freehold properties.

 So, let’s take a look at what you need to know about the difference between freehold and leasehold properties…